telefonicaid/fiware-orion/test/acceptance/behave/README.md

 The log is stored in `logs` folder (if this folder does not exist it is created) and is called `behave.log` see `logging.ini`.

-The Context Broker must start with "DEBUG" level in "CB_EXTRA_OPS" field into properties.json file.
+The Context Broker must start with "DEBUG" level in "CB_EXTRA_OPS" field into properties.json file, otherwise some test expecing that setup will fail.
 Ex:
 ```
     "CB_EXTRA_OPS": "\"-multiservice -t 0-255 -logLevel DEBUG\"",
 ```